CAE Reafing and Use of English Test 3

 33 A. Last sentence of second paragraph contains the answer. ‘barely had time to lift my head’ means that he didn’t have time to go see the sights before.
 He regrets this fact at the beginning of the paragraph, saying that he ‘hardly left these streets’.
 Other answers mention insignificant details or aren’t mentioned at all (like answer B).

 34 D. Paragraph 4 and beginning of Paragraph 5 have the answer.
 When Chanu asks them about their mood he gets mixed responses: Bibi enjoys it, Shahana seems to be bored and Chanu himself hums a melody because of his high spirits.
-Answer A is wrong — nothing is said about Nazneen’s attitude to the amount of food.
+Answer A is wrong — nothing is said about Nazneen’s attitude toward the amount of food.
 Answer B is not correct as Shahana clearly shows her discontent, therefore she doesn’t pretend to enjoy it.
 Answer C is incorrect — Chanu explained why he himself came, and nothing is said about why he brought the family along.

 35 B. Paragraph starting with ‘The conductor ….’.
 At the end of the paragraph-sentence, the conductor was considering whether to make Chanu get off the bus — he was trying to understand if he was a possible troublemaker.
 Answers A and C are not mentioned.
 Answer D relates to conductor’s question about Chanu’s home country — he asked that not because he misunderstood him, but to give better guidance.